 In this article, you will find out what mortgage default insurance is, who offers it in Canada, and how it can work for you.

 Mortgage default insurance is mandatory in Canada when you make a down payment between 5% and 20% on your home.
-It protects the lender in case you stop making payments (default) on your mortgage.
-Mortgage default insurance is also known as CMHC insurance.
+Mortgage default insurance protects the lender in case you stop making payments (default) on your mortgage.
+It is also known as (Canada Mortgage and Housing Corporation) CMHC insurance.